 We purchase one-year call options on the applicable indexes as an investment to provide the income needed to fund the amount of the annual appreciation required to be credited on the equity-index products.
 New one-year options are purchased at the outset of each contract year.
-We budget a specific amount to the purchase price of the specific options needed to fund the annual income credits, and the cost of the options represent our cost of providing the income credits.
-The amount we budget to the purchase of equity index call options is based on our interest spread targets and is comparable to the credited rates of interest we offer on fixed rate annuities.
-For example, if our yield on our invested assets is 7.10% and our targeted spread is 2.50%, we allocate up to 4.6% of the premium in year one or account balance after year one to the purchase of one-year call options on the equity index products.
-Participation rates, which define the policyholder's level of participation in index gains each year, are determined by option costs.
-For example, if, based on current market conditions, the amount allocated to the purchase of options is sufficient to purchase a hedge on 70% of the annual gain in the applicable index, we will set the policyholder's participation rate at 70%.
-We have the ability to modify participation rates may be increased.
+We budget a portion of the premium to the purchase price of the specific options needed to fund the annual income credits, and the cost of the options represent our cost of providing the income credits.
+The amount we budget to the purchase of equity index call options is comparable to the credited rates of interest we offer on fixed rate annuities.
+For example, if our crediting rate on fixed-rate products is 4.6%, we allocate up to 4.6% of the premium to the purchase of one-year call options on the equity index products.
 We purchase call options weekly based upon new and renewing equity index account values during the applicable week, and the purchases are made by category according to the particular products and indexes applicable to the new or renewing account values.
-Any gains on the options at the expiration of the one-year term offset the related interest credits to the equity index option holders.
-If there is no gain in an option, the policyholder receives a zero index credit on the policies, and we incur no costs beyond the option cost.
+Any gains on the options at the expiration of the one-year term are used to fund the related interest credits to the equity index option holders.
+If there is no gain in an option, then the policyholder receives a zero index credit on the policies, and we incur no costs beyond the option cost which we amortize fully into investment income during the applicable contract year.

-Our risk associated with the current options we hold is limited to the cost of such options.
-Market value changes associated with those investments are reported as an increase or decrease to our revenues on our consolidated statements of income in accordance with Statement of Financial Accounting Standards ("SFAS") No. 133 "Accounting for Derivative Instruments and Hedging Activities".
-The risk associated with prospective purchases of future one-year options is the uncertainty of the cost, which will determine whether we are able to earn our spread on our equity index business.
+Our risk associated with the current options we hold is limited to the cost of such options, which we amortize in full over their one-year lives.
+Market value changes associated with those investments are reported as an increase or decrease to our revenues on our consolidated statements of income in accordance with Statement of Financial Accounting Standards ("SFAS") No. 133 "Accounting for

+Derivative Instruments and Hedging Activities".
+These gains or losses directly correspond to the amount of interest to be credited as an expense to the related equity index annuities.
+The risk associated with these prospective purchases is the uncertainty of the cost, which will determine whether we are able to earn our spread on our equity index business.
 All our equity index products permit us to modify participation rates, asset fees or annual income caps at least once annually.
 This feature is comparable to our fixed rate annuities which allow us to adjust crediting rates annually.
 By modifying our participation rates or other features, we can limit our costs of purchasing the one-year call options, except in cases where the minimum guarantees would prevent further reductions.
 Based upon actuarial testing as a part of the design of our equity index products, we believe the risk that minimum guarantees would prevent us from controlling option costs is not material.